-Garlic rice, also known as “sinangag,” is a big staple in traditional Filipino breakfasts–this started in the Philippines and you can find it in many Filipino American homes, restaurants, and fast food companies like Jollibee and Chowking.
+Garlic rice, also known as “sinangag,” is a big staple in traditional Filipino breakfasts (just like pandesal)–this started in the Philippines and you can find it in many Filipino American homes, restaurants, and fast food companies like Jollibee and Chowking.

 It’s most often served as what is called “silog,” a combination of the words “sinangag” and “itlog,” or egg.
 Some of the most popular variations are longsilog (garlic rice, eggs, and longganisa, a sweet Filipino sausage), bangsilog (garlic rice, eggs, and fried milkfish called “bangus”), and tocilog (garlic rice, eggs, and tocino, cured pork belly).
 Mom always made garlic rice to pair with green onion omelets.